zhou9110/django-test/README.md

 data={}
 ```

-Get following
+Get following of the current user
 ```
 /user/following/
 method='GET'
 ```

-Get following by id
+Get following of user by user id
 ```
 /user/following/<id>/
 method='GET'
 ```

-Get followers
+Get followers of the current user
 ```
 /user/followers/
 method='GET'
 ```

-Get followers by id
+Get followers of a user by user id
 ```
 /user/followers/<id>/
 method='GET'
 ```

-Get posts of the user
+Get posts of the current user
 ```
 /post/posts/
 method='GET'
 ```

-Get posts of the user by uid
+Get posts of a user by user id
 ```
 /post/posts/<uid>/
 method='GET'